divvun/giellalt-svn2git/doc/GutUsageExamples.md

 After moving/pushing the new repo, remember to:

-- for lang repos, create develop branch, make it default, and lock master
 - add webhook for Zulip
 - set a description
 - set a website